merledu/common_peripheral_vips/verif/vips/spi/README.md

 ## Working of verification IP

-Note: Configuration of the timer is completely randomize by UVM testing environment for all internal registers of timer.
+Note: Configuration and testing of the is completely randomize by UVM testing environment for all internal registers of the core.

 #### Configuration the timer

-1. Reset the Timer.
+1. Reset the SPI master core.
-2. First, verification IP generates randomized 64 bit `data` that configure the `COMPARE_REGISTERS` of timer to set the value that timer counts.
-3. If `data` to be counted is less than or equal to `64'h00000000FFFFFFFF` then set 32 bit register `COMPARE_UPPER_REGISTER` to zero located at address `0x110`, and also set 32 bit register `COMPARE_LOWER_REGISTER` located at address `0x10c` to value to be counted i.e `data`.
-4. If `data` to be counted is greater than `64'h00000000FFFFFFFF` then set 32 bit registers `COMPARE_UPPER_REGISTER` & `COMPARE_LOWER_REGISTER` to upper 32 bits of `data` and lower 32 bits of `data` located at `0x110` & `0x10c` respectively.
-5. Randomize prescale bits and step bits in the register `CFG0` located at address `0x100`.
-6. Enable interrupt by setting zeroth bit of register `INTR_ENABLE0` located at address `0x114`.
-7. Verification IP calculates and predicts the number of clock cycles required to complete the counting.
-The prediction of clock cycle is calculated depening on prescale and step assigned in register `0x100` as mentioned in point 4.

 #### Activation the timer